battlecook/resume/resume.md

 I worked in a web server environment using various languages such as php, dart, and golang.<br>
 I designed it for receiving massive web traffic.<br>
 I researched on clustering of game users using Bigquery ML kmeans.<br>
-I tried to solve the classification problem using TensorFlow.<br>
+To detect anomalies, I used an autoencoder model with TensorFlow. <br> I tried to solve the classification problem using TensorFlow.<br>
 As a side project, I did front-end development using Flutter.<br>
 I am interested in the open source community.<br>